Strappazzon/GRW-GHOST-Buster/.github/README.md

 >
 > Also note that restoring a backup will **OVERWRITE** your old save games and it **CANNOT BE UNDONE**.

+#### From Tasks screen

+* Close the game
+* Choose which backup you want to restore
+  * _Latest_
+  * _Second-to-last_
+    * If it doesn't exist, you'll be prompted to restore the latest backup instead
+* Click the **Restore Backup** button

+#### From Manage Backups screen

+* Close the game
+* Right click on the backup you want to restore
+* Click **Restore**

 ## Settings

+* **Interface language**
+  * *Default: English*

-* **Confirm exit (if backup is active)**
+* **Confirm exit when backup is running**
   * _Enabled by default_
-  * The program will warn you before closing it if the backup process is still running
+  * The program will show a confirmation dialog before quitting if the backup process is running

 * **Confirm backup interruption**
   * _Disabled by default_
-  * The program will ask you if you're sure you want to interrupt the running backup process
+  * The program will show a confirmation dialog before interrupting the backup process

+* **Display notifications about backups**
+  * *Disabled by default*
+  * The program will display a notification at the edge of the screen every time a backup is performed
+  * Enable this option only if you play Wildlands in borderless fullscreen or windowed, otherwise the game will lose focus every time the notification is displayed

-* **Disable Uplay cloud save sync**
+* **Disable Uplay cloud save synchronization on restore**
   * _Disabled by default_
-  * The program will disable Uplay cloud save synchronization prior restoring save games
+  * The program will disable Uplay cloud save synchronization before restoring a backup
   * Keep in mind that the Uplay settings file may change at any time so this setting may not be reliable

+* **Enable Uplay cloud save synchronization on exit**
+  * *Enabled by default*
+  * *Works only if the previous setting is enabled*
+  * The program will re-enable Uplay cloud save synchronization before quitting

-* **Check for updates**
+* **Check for updates on startup**
   * _Disabled by default_
   * The program will connect to GitHub servers to check if the current version is up to date